 Average electric shock settlement amount

-How much compensation for electric shock?
+How much compensation can I get?

-Your choice of lawyer is particularly important when it comes to your electric shock settlement amount.
+Your choice of lawyer is particularly important when it comes to your settlement amount.
 Insurance companies and utility companies keep tabs on attorneys, and they know what attorneys go to trial and which ones don’t—and which ones “settle cases short.”

 Who are the liable parties that can be sued in an electric shock lawsuit?

-If you suffered an electrical injury or electrocution in a non-work setting, then you can name any liable party as a defendant in your electric shock lawsuit for pain and suffering compensation and other damages.
+If you suffered an electricity accident-related injury or electrocution in a non-work setting, then you can name any liable party as a defendant in your electric shock lawsuit for pain and suffering compensation and other damages.
 However, if an employee’s injury or electrocution occurred at work, then there are fewer potentially liable third parties.

 In fact, the third parties (who do not include an employee’s employer or a co-worker) who may be sued for an electrocution at work that results in death or injury may include: